allenabraham777/stream-as-it/readme.md

 ### Disclaimer

-One-Click Streamer is a side project and a learning exercise.
+Stream As It is a side project and a learning exercise.
 It is not intended for production use, and its features may not be as robust as commercial streaming solutions.

 ## Acknowledgments